mikkokallio/dbapp-code/README.md

 You can test the app by trying out the following features:
 1. **Create a new user account and log in**.
 Try entering intentionally bad usernames and poor passwords first, then viewing the error messages and changing the values accordingly.
 2. **Create a new place**.
 When searching for locations, use street name with address number and city, e.g. Leppäsuonkatu 11, 00100 Helsinki.
 Otherwise, the results may be inaccurate.
-Validation doesn't work in the place form yet.
+Try fooling the validation with weird inputs.
 3. **Create new events**.
 Here too, you can try submitting e.g. an empty event, then fixing the values according to instructions.
 4. **Edit events** you have created.
 5. While viewing events other people have created, **register to join an event, or comment on an event**.
 You can also check that you can't register to a past event or when max number of attendees is reached.